 \section{Conclusion and open questions}

-Motivated by string theory models, we have studied and and inspected the shadows and the deflection angle of light rays by cosmological black holes in EMD gravity theory.
-In particular, we have approached two relevant optical quantities: shadow and deflection angle.
+Motivated by string theory models, we have studied certain behaviors of cosmological black holes in EMD gravity theory.
+Concretely, we have approached two relevant optical quantities: shadow and deflection angle.
 Concerning the shadows, we have first investigated the non-rotating solutions.
 As expected, we have found perfect circular shadows matching with the previous results.
 Moreover, we have observed that the electric charge and the cosmological constant behave like decreasing parameters for the shadow radius.
-Using the Newman-Janis formalism and the Hamilton-Jacobi algorithm, we have approached the rotating black hole solutions via one dimensional real curves.
-In particular, we have remarked that the size and shape shadows depend on the rotating parameter and the remaining parameters.
+Using the Newman-Janis formalism and the Hamilton-Jacobi algorithm, we have approached the rotating black hole shadows via one dimensional real curves.
+In particular, we have remarked that the size and shape shadows depend on various parameter including the rotating one.
 To make contact with EHT observational data, we have revealed that certain constrains should be imposed on such parameters.
-In the final part of this work, we have examined the behaviors of the light rays near to such cosmological black holes by computing the deflection angle in terms of EMD theory parameters.
+In the final part of this work, we have examined the behaviors of the light rays near such cosmological black holes by computing the deflection angle in terms of EMD theory parameters.
 Concretely, we have elaborated a graphical discussion of such a deflection angle of the light rays for non-rotating and rotating solutions.
-We have shown that the behavior of the deflection angle under the influence of the cosmological constant differs from that of Reissner-Nordström-AdS black holes, due to the new coupling between the charge and the cosmological constant.
+We have shown that the behavior of the deflection angle under the influence of the cosmological constant differs from that of the Reissner-Nordström-AdS black holes, due to the new coupling between the charge and the cosmological constant.
 This effect is mitigated by incorporating the contribution of the rotation parameter.
-Consequently, for rotating cosmological EMD black holes, the cosmological constant contributes to the deflection angle in a manner similar to its contribution in Reissner-Nordström-AdS black holes.
+Consequently, for rotating EMD black holes, the cosmological constant contributes to the deflection angle in a manner similar to its contribution in the Reissner-Nordström-AdS black holes.

 This work comes up with certain open questions.
 A natural question is either to enlarge the corresponding moduli space or to consider other scalar fields originated from string theory via different scenarios \cite{hajarp}.
 Another possible road is to make contact with geometric deformations of stringy compactification spaces including the Calabi-Yau spaces with lower values of the Hodge numbers \cite{hajar4}.
 This could be addressed in future works.